 High Concept

-You’re running through the woods away from an enemy, race up a tree, jump off towards the enemy, draw your weapon, and attack.
-You are the squirrel put up against the environment to collect food and supplies for your domain.
-Once winter arrives collecting time is over and defending your domain begins.
+You run through the woods away from an enemy, race up a tree, jump off, draw your weapon, and attack!
+You are a squirrel, put up against the environment to collect food and supplies for your domain.
+But don’t be lax, wintertime is approaching and you need to be prepared.

 Features